edeprince3/hilbert/src/cc_cavity/README.md

-  EOM_R_CONV               1e-10 # residual convergence criteria for the EOM-CC iterations EOM_SS_GUESS              true # use the singles hamiltonian to guess the EOM-CC subspace EOM_MAXITER                250 # maximum number of iterations for the EOM-CC iterations EXCITED_PROPERTIES        true # compute EOM properties (oscillator strengths, transition dipole moments, etc.)
+  EOM_R_CONV               1e-10 # residual convergence criteria for the EOM-CC iterations EOM_SS_GUESS              true # use the singles hamiltonian to guess the EOM-CC subspace EOM_MAXITER                250 # maximum number of iterations for the EOM-CC iterations PRINT_EXCITED_PROPERTIES  true # compute and print EOM properties (oscillator strengths, transition dipole moments, etc.)
+  PRINT_TRANSITIONS         true # print the dominant transitions of each state NUM_PRINT_TRANSITIONS        8 # number of dominant transitions of each state to print

   MAD_NUM_THREADS              1 # the number of MADNESS threads to use with mpirun
                                  # Note: if not using mpi or using eom, set this to 1 for best performanc